mc12345678/documentation/Tutorials/main/customizing/adding_multiple_images_to_a_product.md

 It is wise to **NOT use the following symbols** in your image filenames:

 <font color="#ff0000">**+ [ ] $ ' " \ / ()  **</font>

+It is also advised not to use spaces within the image filename or capital letters for the file suffix (ie. use .jpg instead of
+.JPG)

 Also, in case it's not self-evident, the files have to actually exist on your server.
 So, if you're selecting the "Use an image on the server" instead of uploading a file directly, and things aren't showing up, then that probably means the image file you specified doesn't actually exist on the server.